bioc/flowSpy/README.md

 # flowSpy v1.2.7  <img src="https://github.com/JhuangLab/flowSpy/blob/master/inst/figures/logo.png" align="right" height=150 width=150/>

-flowSpy is a trajectory inference and visualization toolkit of flow and mass cytometry data.
+flowSpy is an R package to implement cellular subpopulations identification, trajectory inference, pseudotime estimation and visualization for flow and mass cytometry data.
 This package is developed and maintained by [JhuangLab](https://github.com/JhuangLab) at Shanghai Institute of Hematology.

 Instructions, documentation, and tutorials can be found at: